apocalyptech/exordium/docs/assumptions_limitations.rst

   been very unimportant to me.
 It'd probably be good to support them anyway, though.

-- Exordium only supports mp3, ogg vorbus, ogg opus, and m4a currently, though other support should be reasonably simple to add in, so long as Mutagen supports the format.
+- Exordium only supports mp3, ogg vorbis, ogg opus, and m4a currently, though other support should be reasonably simple to add in, so long as Mutagen supports the format.